entwoska/Fundpop-docs/getting-started/creating-your-first-campaign.md

 * When your goal is reached, the campaign ends automatically
 * Customers won’t be able to place new pre-orders after auto-end

-{% hint style="info" %}
+> [!INFO]
-#### Automatic Payment Processing
+> #### Automatic Payment Processing
+>

-Fundpop automatically handles payments when campaigns end:
+> Fundpop automatically handles payments when campaigns end:
+>

-* **All-or-nothing campaigns**: Payments are automatically captured only if the campaign succeeds
+> * **All-or-nothing campaigns**: Payments are automatically captured only if the campaign succeeds
-* **Flexible campaigns**: Payments are automatically captured regardless of campaign success
+> * **Flexible campaigns**: Payments are automatically captured regardless of campaign success
+>

-This automation streamlines your post-campaign workflow and ensures timely payment processing. \
+> This automation streamlines your post-campaign workflow and ensures timely payment processing. \
-\
+> \
-[⚠️](https://emojipedia.org/warning) After a campaign ends, we recommend consulting your Fundpop dashboard to verify payment processing status.
+> [⚠️](https://emojipedia.org/warning) After a campaign ends, we recommend consulting your Fundpop dashboard to verify payment processing status.
 Review your Orders section to confirm all payments were successfully captured and  identify any orders that may require manual attention or intervention.
-{% endhint %}

 <figure><img src="../.gitbook/assets/FP-campaign-7.png" alt=""><figcaption><p> Order options section with pre-order settings</p></figcaption></figure>